Michael Bosqui

-Michaël Bosqui (born 2 February 1990 in Fos-sur-Mer) is a French-born Mauritian professional footballer who plays for Championnat National side CA Bastia.
+Michaël Bosqui (born 2 February 1990) is a professional footballer who plays for Championnat National 3 side Fos.
+Born in France, he has represented Mauritius internationally.

 Career

 Senior career

-He began his career in the team of his city Etoile Sportive Fosséenne in season 2010-2011.
+He began his career in the team of his city Etoile Sportive Fosséenne (aka Fos) in season 2010-2011.

 In the 2012 Summer, Bosqui moved to FC Istres in Ligue 2.

 In February 2015, Bosqui moved to CA Bastia.

 International career

 Justin has called up to play for Mauritius in 2016.